 Editing using Photoshop

 With Photoshop, you can do just about anything imaginable to your pictures.
-Whether you want to make the most basic of tweets using the Camera Raw controls, or go all out and add dramatic flair and effects to your pictures.
+Whether you want to make the most basic of tweaks using the Camera Raw controls, or go all out and add dramatic flair and effects to your pictures.

 My favorite channel for learning how to photoshop images is Phlearn.